-Each tree was marked as a recruit, survival or death over each period (1992-1994, 1994-1999 and 1999-2004; hereafter referred to as interval I, II and III).
+Each tree was marked as recruitment, survival or death over each period (1992-1994, 1994-1999 and 1999-2004; hereafter referred to as interval I, II and III), when measurements were carried out.
 Based on the marker, the stem variation of recruits and deaths in the plot amounted to stem recruitment and stem mortality, respectively (Fig. 1).

 The change in biomass over each period was calculated based on the marker.
 If the marker signified a recruit or survival, this amounted to biomass growth.
-On the other hand, if the marker denoted death, this amounted to biomass mortality (Fig. 1).
+On the other hand, if the marker denoted death, this amounted to biomass decrease (Fig. 1).